Qualified Website Authentication Certificates (QWAC)

 A third-party provider that wants to access customer bank accounts within the EU or their associated data needs to obtain a license and unique PSD identifier from its National Competent Authority (NCA) in the EU member state with regulatory authority over the third-party provider.
 There are different types of licenses that each determine the data access rights or “roles” of the third-party provider in accordance with their business model.

 A third-party provider that wants to gain access to bank accounts, and a bank that is providing third-parties with access to customer account data, must each identify themselves with one or more PSD2 certificates, which are built on the foundation of Qualified Web Authentication Certificates (QWACs).
-Entrust Datacard will offer both types of certificates.
+Entrust EU will offer both types of certificates.

 Banks must also make an API available to Third-Party Providers that enables access to customer bank accounts or account information.
 A bank’s identity will be confirmed through its own Qualified Website Certificate.

 Before applying for a PSD2 certificate a third party must first register as a payment service provider with its National Competent Authority (NCA).
-After the third party receives its NCA license, Entrust Datacard can then complete verification (including all verification required for Extended Validation or EV certificates) and issue the third party with a PSD2 certificate.
+After the third party receives its NCA license, Entrust EU can then complete verification (including all verification required for Extended Validation or EV certificates) and issue the third party with a PSD2 certificate.